scottstout/SmartHotel360-AKS-DevSpaces-Demo/docs/01-setup.md

 ## Deploy the SmartHotel360 Backend APIs

 In this segment you'll build the images containing the SmartHotel360 back-end APIs and publish them into ACR, from where they'll be pulled and pushed into AKS when you do your deployment.
 We've scripted the complex areas of this to streamline the setup process, but you're encouraged to look in the `.sh` files to see (or improve upon) what's happening.

-> Note: Very soon, the repo will be signififcantly updated to make use of Helm as a deployment strategy.
-For now the scripts are mostly in bash and make use of `kubectl` to interface with the cluster.

 1. CD into the `setup` directory (if not already there) and run this command: